chapel-lang/chapel/doc/rst/platforms/aws.rst

     # Defaults to empty, can be used instead of copying config files onto each machine
     SSH_OPTIONS='-i ~/.ssh/foo.pem'

-See :ref:`chpl-launch-masterip` for details on that environment variable.
+See :ref:`chpl-rt-masterip` for details on that environment variable.

 .. _GASNet documentation: http://gasnet.lbl.gov/dist/udp-conduit/README